Hummingbirds Found in North Carolina: (Pictures and Sounds)

 Species: S. sasin

-Allen’s hummingbirds commonly reside and nest along the West Coast of the United States and winter in Mexico, therefore they are rare migratory visitors to North Carolina.
+Allen’s hummingbirds commonly reside and nest along the West Coast of the United States and winter in Mexico, therefore, they are extremely rare accidental vagrants to North Carolina.

 Sightings map document the Allen’s hummingbird to have rare documented North Carolina sightings in the area south of Winston-Salem, Charlotte, north of Morehead City, and in Manteo on the coast.